-Before visiting Macedonia for the first time the only thing I knew about Veles was that this used to be one of the eight cities in the former Yugoslavia named after its famous leader – Josip Broz Tito.
+Before visiting North Macedonia for the first time the only thing I knew about Veles was that this used to be one of the eight cities in the former Yugoslavia named after its famous leader – Josip Broz Tito.
 I haven’t heard anything about the city itself so I never bothered with checking things to do in Veles or is it worth visiting Veles.

-But then, during one of my trips to Macedonia, on the way from Skopje to Bitola, I was passing through this city and right away I knew I have to visit Veles one day.
+But then, during one of my trips to North Macedonia, on the way from Skopje to Bitola, I was passing through this city and right away I knew I have to visit Veles one day.

-A few trips to Macedonia later I was thinking about possible day trips from Skopje and Veles came to my mind.
+A few trips to North Macedonia later I was thinking about possible day trips from Skopje and Veles came to my mind.
 Less than an hour later I was already on the bus heading to this city located only around an hour away from the capital.

 Table of contents